Name

 [--source TEXT]

 This option is used in "setup" mode.
-It is used to specify the initial value for the "source" line in the file: "/etc/kismet.conf".
-You may specify a standard Kistmet source in the form: "MODULE,INTERFACE,LABEL[,INIT_CHANNEL]".
-For example: "ipw2200,eth1,ipw" and "madwifi_ag,wifi0,ag,11".
+It is used to specify the initial value for the "ncsource" line in the file: "/etc/kismet.conf".
+You may specify a standard Kismet source in the form: "INTERFACE[:OPTION=VAL[,OPTION=VAL...]]".
+For example: "wlan0" and "wlan1:hop=false,channel=11" (see the Kismet README for details).
 In addition to specifying the full source, one may instead specify the keyword "auto" or "none".
-If "auto" is specified, the script will try to automatically determine what the source line should be by looking at the output of: "kudzu -p --class network".
-The kernel driver to Kismet module map is defined in the file: "/etc/nstkismet.conf".
-If the keywork "none" is specified then the script will NOT update the file: "/etc/conf/kismet.conf".
+If "auto" is specified, the script will try to automatically determine what the source line should be by looking for: "/sys/class/net/*/wireless" entries.
+If the keyword "none" is specified then the script will NOT update the file: "/etc/conf/kismet.conf".
 NOTE: If this option is omitted, the script will default to the "auto" mode behavior.

 [-rd DEVICE] | [--ram-device DEVICE]